ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ## Summary

-We proposed this KEP to introduce a new CPU Manager static policy option that groups CPU resources by last level cache where possible (reference pr-101432).
+We proposed this KEP to introduce a new CPU Manager static policy option, "align-cpus-by-uncorecache", that groups CPU resources by last level cache where possible [kubernetes/pr-6750](https://github.com/kubernetes/kubernetes/pull/126750).
 The opt-in feature changes the cpu assignment algorithm to add sorting by L3 cache and then taking cpus aligned to the same L3 cache, where possible.
 In cases where numbers of cpu requested exceeds number of cpus grouped in the same L3 cache, the algorithm attempts best-effort to reduce assignments of cpus across minimal numbers of L3s.
 If the cpumanager can’t align optimally, it will still admit the workload as before.
 More details will be given in the motivation section.
 <!--
 This section is incredibly important for producing high-quality, user-focused documentation such as release notes or a development roadmap.
 It should be